JOIN THE MOVEMENT

 Diverse coalitions are harder for officials to dismiss:

-• Focus on shared goals: Opposition to encryption unites, other issues divide.
+• Center the coalition on opposition to encryption — that shared goal unites; other issues divide.

-• Respect different priorities: Journalists care about access; civil liberties groups care about accountability.
-Honor both.
+• Journalists care about access while civil liberties groups care about accountability — honor both priorities.

-• Assign clear roles: Media relations, council lobbying, testimony coordination, research.
+• Assign clear roles across media relations, council lobbying, testimony coordination, and research.

-• Share information: Use shared folders for FOIA responses, meeting dates, contacts.
+• Use shared folders for FOIA responses, meeting dates, and contact lists.

 Learn from success stories